 The total of all backgrounds with fake photons can be measured using the CES and CPR detectors.
-These backgrounds, dominated by jets that fragment to an energetic $\pi^0 \rightarrow \gamma \gamma$ and consequently are misidentified as a single photon, are measured using the shower shape in the CES system for photon $E_t < 35$ GeV and the probability of a conversion before the CPR for $E_t > 35$ GeV [16].
+These backgrounds, dominated by jets that fragment to an energetic $\pi^0 \rightarrow \gamma\gamma$ and consequently are misidentified as a single photon, are measured using the shower shape in the CES system for photon $E_t < 35$ GeV and the probability of a conversion before the CPR for $E_t > 35$ GeV [16].
 We find $55 \pm 1 \pm 15\%$ [17] of these photon candidates are actually jets misidentified as photons.

-For many of our subsamples we find this method is not useful due to the large statistical dilution as explained in Sec.
-III.
-This occurs because, for example, the probabilities for background (π^0 's) and for signal (γ 's) to convert before the CPR are not too different.
+For many of our subsamples we find this method is not useful due to the large statistical dilution as explained in Section III.
+This occurs because, for example, the probabilities for background ( $\pi^0$ 's) and for signal ( $\gamma$ 's) to convert before the CPR are not too different.
 This results in a weak separation and a poor statistical uncertainty.
 We find the method returns 100% statistical uncertainties for samples of less than approximately 25 photon candidates.

-F. Real photon, fake tags
+F. Real photon, Fake tags

 To estimate this background we start with the untagged sample, and weight it with both the CES-CPR real photon weight and the negative tagging (background) weight.
 This results in the number of true photons with mistags in the final sample.
-As discussed above, the negative tagging prediction does not have the correlation to quark flavor and missing E_t as does the positive tagging prediction.
+As discussed above, the negative tagging prediction does not have the correlation to quark flavor and missing $E_t$ as does the positive tagging prediction.

-As a check, we can look at the sample before the tagging and E_t requirements.
+As a check, we can look at the sample before the tagging and $E_t$ requirements.
 In this sample we find 197 negative tags while the estimate from the negative tagging prediction is 312.
-This discrepancy could be due to the topology of the events-unlike generic jets, the photon provides no tracks to help define the primary vertex.
-The primary vertex could be systematically mismeasured leading to mismeasurement of the transverse decay length L{xy} for some events.
+This discrepancy could be due to the topology of the events - unlike generic jets, the photon provides no tracks to help define the primary vertex.
+The primary vertex could be systematically mismeasured leading to mismeasurement of the transverse decay length $L{xy}$ for some events.
 We include a 50% uncertainty on this background due to this effect.

-G. Estimate of remaining backgrounds
+G. Estimate of Remaining Backgrounds

 There are several additional backgrounds which we have calculated and found to very small.
-The production of $W\gamma$ and $Z\gamma$ events may provide background events since they produce real photons and b or c quarks from the boson decay $(W^{\pm} \rightarrow c\bar{s}, Z \rightarrow b\bar{b})$.
-The E_t would have to be fake, due to mismeasurement in the calorimeter.
+The production of $W\gamma$ and $Z\gamma$ events may provide background events since they produce real photons and b or c quarks from the boson decay $(W^{\pm} \rightarrow c\bar{s}, Z \rightarrow b\bar{b})$ .
+The $\not{E}t$ would have to be fake, due to mismeasurement in the calorimeter.
 We find $W/Z\gamma$ events in the CDF data using the same photon requirements as the search.
 The W/Z is required to decay leptonically for good identification.
-We then use a Monte Carlo program to measure the ratio of the number of these events to the number of these two numbers predicts this background to be less than 0.1 events.
+We then use a Monte Carlo to measure the ratio of the number of these events to the number of events passing the full $\gamma b \not{E}t$ search cuts.
+The product of these two numbers predicts this background to be less than 0.1 events.

-The next small background is $W \rightarrow e\nu$ plus jets where the electron track is not reconstructed, due either to bremsstrahlung or to pattern-recognition failure.
-Using $Z \rightarrow e^+e^-$ events, we find this probability is small, about 0.5%.
-Applying this rate to the number of observed events with an electron, b tag and missing E_t we find the number of events expected in our sample to be negligible.
+The next small background is $W \to e\nu$ plus jets where the electron track is not reconstructed, due either to bremsstrahlung or to pattern-recognition failure.
+Using $Z \to e^+e^-$ events, we find this probability is small, about 0.5%.
+Applying this rate to the number of observed events with an electron, b-tag and missing $E_t$ we find the number of events expected in our sample to be negligible.